PWA-POLICE/pwa-bugs/README.md

 - ServiceWorker intercepts this request and cloned request to the server, with `redirect: 'manual'`
 - ServiceWorker tells the page to create `<iframe>` and request a fake url
 - ServiceWorker responds to the `<iframe>` fake url request with the response from syntetic request from the step 2
-- `<ifarme>` handles the response.
+- `<iframe>` handles the response.
 The response must have a redirect
 - ServiceWorker intercepts the redirect from `<iframe>` and send another cloned request with `redirect: 'manual'`
 - If type of the response is `basic`, the send the response to original authorization from the step 1
 - If type of the response is `opaqueredirect`, repeat the steps from step 3